Consumers have increased sales with independent butchers

 Contactless payments keep you and your customers safer

-In conclusion, all the above are excellent, the likelyhood that they will cost you more in the long run is slim.
+In conclusion, all the above are excellent, the likelihood that they will cost you more in the long run is slim.
 Far too many merchants have brought into adhoc solutions overtime and not been shown how to optimise these processes.
 How many have chased the better rate on a card machine, this typically is the root of the issue and more so if you were not advised correctly for your business.

 Payments and consumer habits have changed, the pandemic has pushed the need for merchants to take stock.
 What would you rather have in the stable?
-Would you look for a thouroughbred that can run the distance or would you rather choose to have several small horses that cost more to feed?
+Would you look for a thoroughbred that can run the distance or would you rather choose to have several small horses that cost more to feed?

 Ultimately, all of the above offer the ability to limit physical contact with your customers, they only have the need to touch the card machine if the order is over £45.
 Integrated EPOS and terminals eliminate the need for the merchant to key in sale amounts, this is a safer for all.